 GRAPHIC DESIGN AWARD: IBERO-AMERICAN DESIGN BIENNIAL.
 2012 TIPOGRAFÍA SARA / MAÍZ VER CATÁLOGO.
 PÁG.148.

-Abya Yala Visual Chronicles corresponds to the second phase of the research “Approach to an Andean Basic Visual Vocabulary” project that was born within the framework of the Master's Degree in Design at the University of Palermo in Buenos Aires, Argentina.
-(2004-2006).
+Visual Chronicles of Abya Yala represents the second stage of the research project called "Approaching a Basic Andean Visual Vocabulary," which originated in the Master's program in Design at the University of Palermo in Buenos Aires, Argentina, between 2004 and 2006.